playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 ## Synchronizing concurrent changes

 Now let’s imagine that we have two developers working on this project.
-Developer A will work on a feature that requires a new database table.
-So he will create the following `2.sql` evolution script:
+Jamie will work on a feature that requires a new database table.
+So Jamie will create the following `2.sql` evolution script:

 ```
 # Add Post